Issuance of technical certificates for inland waterway navigation

 Validity period and renewal

-The European Union certificate is valid for 10 year at the most (5 years for passenger vessels and vessels used to transport dangerous goods).
+The inland navigation vessel certificate is valid for 10 years at the most (5 years for passenger vessels and vessels used to transport dangerous goods).
 The certificate must be renewed before the expiry date.
 The certificate is renewed by the Minister on the basis of a certificate attesting to full compliance with European regulations, issued by a classification firm recognised in Europe, after an inspection.

 Online services and forms